 More and more individuals these days are using their mobile device to check Facebook, Instagram or Twitter rather than using a desktop for social media.
 With that said, the question of whether or not people are using a mobile device vs. a desktop for social media is a question that every organization is being asked.
 Here are the 6 key differences of using a mobile device for social media vs. desktop

 People who work from home or find most of their day being spent crafting e-mails tend to not mind using a desktop for social media.
 For most though, a wide range of users are finding themselves reaching for their mobile devices over desktop.
-Mobile device are always connected to some form of network whether it be WiFi or 4G so using a mobile device for social media is relatively easy to do.
+Mobile devices are always connected to some form of network whether it be WiFi or data so using a mobile device for social media is relatively easy to do.